ViacheslavDanilov/ml_project_template/{{cookiecutter.repo_name}}/README.md

 │
 ├── notebooks                       # Jupyter Notebooks
 │
-├── requirements                    # Directory containing various requirements files for replicating the analysis environment
-│   ├── dev.txt                     # Requirements file for the development
-│   └── tests.txt                   # Requirements file for testing and continuous integration
-│
 ├── src                             # Source code for use in the project │   ├── __init__.py                 # Make src a Python module
 │   ├── data                        # Scripts for loading, generating, and processing data